-The Chief Executive shall make a decision regarding the appropriateness of publishing the papers relating to the meeting and will not publish papers containing confidential information that may have a harmful effect (as defined in Section 62M of the Act.)
-In reaching this decision, the Chief Executive will have regard to any representations he or she receives regarding the confidentiality of any papers.
+The Chief Executive shall make a decision regarding the appropriateness of publishing reports or documents referred to above and will not publish anything containing confidential information that may have a harmful effect (as defined in Section 62M of the Act.)
+In reaching this decision, the Chief Executive will have regard to any representations he or she receives regarding confidentiality.